Learning how to make money with an online referral program isn’t rocket science.

 Personally, I recommend building a simple website and learning how to get free visitors through Google search.
 That way, you can promote relevant products as an affiliate on your website, without spending tons of money on advertising.
 When people buy through your affiliate link, you earn a commission.

-Amazon has a program called Amazon Associates which pays affiliates up to 10% commissions on whatever people buy through your link.
+Amazon has a program called Amazon Associates that pays a commission on products people buy through your link.

 The commission rates are not massive, but there are perks.

 For one thing, people trust Amazon and buy there without question.
 Second, you earn on anything that person buys within a 24 hour period of clicking on your link.
 So, even if someone clicks on your affiliate link looking to buy a book, they could end up buying a high ticket washing machine while they’re at it and you’d earn that commission!